mcglinnlab/wetland_bird_acoustic/README.md

 Project Structure

 The structure of this code-base is R. My code can be found in the scripts folder, and the workflow is ordered from data processing to preliminary analysis to analysis.
+The cvs import script is only used for consolidating multiple csv files into one main file.
 Relevant figures can be found in the figs folder, and the data can be accessed after requesting it from me.
 The data contains the site id, sample date & time, start time of occurrence, end time of occurrence, scientific & common name of bird species, and confidence of identification.
 The metadata can be found in the data folder and contains descriptions of data columns.

 My results can be replicated by using various plot and boxplot functions included in the analysis code to illustrate the relationship between different variables.
 I typically use linear models with the transformed data.

 I would like to thank Dr. Dan McGlinn for being the best advisor I could ask for and for his inspiring curiosity towards ecological questions and processes.
-I appreciate Jackson Barratt Heitmann's leadership in the field and Sean Cannon's assistance when collecting vegetation data.
+I appreciate Jackson Barratt Heitmann's leadership in the field and Sean Cannon's assistance collecting vegetation data.